marco262/my_wiki/data/dnd/class/bard.md

 ## Countercharm

 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or [[[general:conditions#charmed|charmed]]].
 A creature must be able to hear you to gain this benefit.
-The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
+The performance ends early if you are [[[general:conditions#incapacitated|incapacitated]]] or silenced or if you voluntarily end it (no action required).

 ## Magical Secrets